Employer Sponsored Visa

 What is Temporary Skill Shortage Visa Subclass 482

-Temporary Skill Shortage Visa, referred to as the TSS visa (482 Visa), enables employers to address labour shortages by bringing in genuinely skilled workers where they cannot source an appropriately skilled Australian.
+Temporary Skill Shortage Visa, referred to as the Skill in Demand visa (482 Visa), enables employers to address labour shortages by bringing in genuinely skilled workers where they cannot source an appropriately skilled Australian.
 It facilitates targeted use of overseas workers to address temporary skill shortages while ensuring that Australian workers get priority.
 If you have the skills to fill a job position with an Australian employer who is looking to recruit you then you may be eligible for the TSS visa.
-TSS visa holders can work in Australia in their nominated occupation for their approved sponsor under one of three streams: Short Term, Medium Term and Labour Agreement Stream
+TSS visa holders can work in Australia in their nominated occupation for their approved sponsor under one of three streams: Short-Term stream, Medium-Term stream and Labour Agreement stream.

 TSS 482 visa involves a three-step process:

-Step 1: a sponsorship application by the employer (the employer needs to be a lawfull, active, operating business and meet local labour and employment practices).
+Step 1: a sponsorship application by the employer (the employer needs to be a lawful, active, operating business and meet local labour and employment practices).

 Step 2: The second part of the application process is the nomination application.
-This is regarding the position to be filled, salary details, efforts to hire Australian workers and the ‘genuineness’ of the position.
+This is regarding the position to be filled, salary details, labour market testing (unless exempt), and the ‘genuineness’ of the position.
 The business must also be viable to sponsor from overseas.

 Step 3: a visa application by the nominated employee.
 The visa applicant must demonstrate that they meet the skills required for their occupation as well as health and character requirements.